I broke up the monotony of pretending to work last week with a short trip to Rotterdam, by train.

 There is a lot of interesting architecture to look at.

-One of the things I particularly wanted to do whilst I was there was visit the nearby UNESCO heritage site of Kinderdijk.
+One of the things I particularly wanted to do whilst I was in Rotterdam was to visit the nearby UNESCO heritage site of Kinderdijk.
 It’s about 25 or so kilometres from Rotterdam.

 In winter you have to take the bus, which leaves from near Erasmus university, which is itself a bit of a haul out on the metro.
 It’s easier in summer with a convenient boat that goes directly there.